 Reviews for The Cardboard Kingdom

-The Cardboard Kingdom has gotten five starred reviews and has been featured in The New York Times!
+The Cardboard Kingdom got five starred reviews and was featured in The New York Times!